Green Tea: 8 Health Benefits + 5 Possible Side Effects

 How to Buy Green Tea

-Nowadays, you can get green tea for little money in almost every grocery store, supermarket, drugstore, as well as online.
+Nowadays, you can get green tea inexpensively in almost every grocery store, supermarket, drugstore, as well as online.
 In most cases, the teas cost only a few dollars.

 However, depending on the type of green tea and the quality of the drink, you can spend much more money.